fstarred/arcade-hacks/ffight/README.md

 Maybe we can also make things harder.. so why not facing 2 Sodoms on the final stage's area ?

-The idea here is to address the dedicated map's information to another spare ROM location.
+The idea here is to address the dedicated stage's information to another spare ROM location.

-If we place a breakpoint at 0x614E and we take a look to the register A3, we'll first see the value 0x6308, which is the vector address for the first area; a long-word size after we find the base vector of the 2nd area, which is 0x6D178.
+By placing a breakpoint at 0x614E and taking a look to the register A3, we'll first see the value 0x6308, which is the vector address for the first area; a long-word size after this and then we find the base vector of the 2nd area, which is 0x6D178.
 By checking the content of 0x6D178, we see:

 ```
 06D178   0008  007C  0208  02D0  0002  0130  02D0  0010   ...|.._þ...0.Ð..
 ```

-The value at 0x6D178 + 0x06 contains the offset from 6D178 where the map is located, since 0x06 = (2 bytes * 4 stage - 2). <br>
+The value at 0x6D178 + 0x06 contains the distance in bytes from 0x6D178 where the stage map is located (remember 0x06 = (2 bytes * 4 stage - 2)). <br>
-Therefore, map information of the Subway last stage is located at address 0x6D178 + 0x02D0 = 0x6D448. <br>
+Therefore, stage's data information of the Subway 4 is located at address 0x6D178 + 0x02D0 = 0x6D448. <br>
-We can replace value 0x02D0 with 0x5FFE, so that final map location will be on the spare ROM 0x73176 and modify its content with the following:
+We can replace value 0x02D0 with 0x5FFE, so that we change the stage data to the spare ROM location 0x73176.
+Then we modify its content with the following:

 ```
 073176   0002  1200  1250  0088  0401  0000  0000  0000   .....P..........